marb61a/Course-Notes/Misc/SEO/SEO Manager.md

     - These occur when Google guidelines are breached
     - These breaches can be either intentional or unintentional
     - These are submitted after a human person has deemed a site to be breaking guidelines
     - They are found in Google Search Console
-  -
+    - Once issues are resolved a resubmission request can be submitted to GSC
+    - The resubmission request should contain some items
+      - Exact details of the issue and the steps taken to amend it
+      - Actions that have been take to stop the issue happening again

 Index Coverage, Sitemap, Speed, Links using GSC
   -
-  -
+  - An examination of various reports in GSC
+    - Index Coverage, Sitemap, Speed, Links reports are covered

 Task Assignment 1 : Perform a Technical Audit of Your Site (Part 2) -
-  -
+  - This is a practical assignment where students will perform a technical audit of their own site
+  - Use the provided Technical Audit Checklist
+  - Note any areas that are being flagged as issues

 <br /> <br /> <br />